section-engineering-education/engineering-education/API.md

 Interfaces within the classes let objects to talk to each other.

 ### **Web APIs**
-Simple Objects Access Protocol (SOAP), Remote Procedure Call (RPC), and the most popular Representational State Transfer (REST)
+Simple Objects Access Protocol (SOAP), Remote Procedure Call (RPC).
+And the most popular Representational State Transfer (REST)

 ## REST APIs
 It is a  type of Software Design that gives access to data (aka "Backend server") by using a uniform and predefined set of operations.